flucoma/flucoma-docs/doc/LSTMForecast.rst

    This object is not like anything that has been seen yet - it takes a single :fluid-obj:`DataSeries` and learns to predict continuations to the series with the same 'style'.
 It is currently rather limited in its ability, but will recieve improvements in predicting ability in the future!

-:control hiddenSize:
+:control hiddenLayers:

-   Single number that specifies the size of the intermediate recurrent layer network.
-This roughly equates to how well it can learn complex series, in exchange for model size and training time.
+   An array of numbers that specifies the internal structure of the neural network.
+Each number in the list represents one hidden layer of the neural network, the value of which is the number of neurons in that layer.
 Changing this will reset the neural network, clearing any learning that has happened.

 :control maxIter: